tent/libattic/docs/overview.md

 ### Compression

-Chunks are compressed with zlib.
+Chunks are compressed with miniz, a zlib like

 ### Encryption